 - Use a soft toothbrush with a small head.
 Multiple sided toothbrushes are also available.

 - Use a new toothbrush every 3 months.
-The change of season is one good way to remember when to change your child’s toothbrush.
+The change of season is a good way to remember when to change your child’s toothbrush.

 - Store toothbrushes in a dry warm place.